vanandrew/brainextractor/README.md

 ```
 # install repo with pip
 pip install git+https://github.com/vanandrew/brainextractor@main

+# install from local copy
+pip install /path/to/local/repo
 ```

 Note that is reccomended to use `brainextractor` on python 3.7+